umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Custom-Markup/index.md

 ---
 versionFrom: 7.0.0
+versionTo: 9.0.0
 meta.Title: "Umbraco Forms custom markup" meta.Description: "With Umbraco Forms it's possible to customize the outputted markup of a form, which means you have complete control over what Forms will output."
 ---

-# Custom markup
+# Custom Markup

-With Umbraco Forms it's possible to customize the outputted markup of a form, which means you have complete control over what Forms will output.
+With Umbraco Forms, it is possible to customize the output markup of a Form, which means you have complete control over what Forms will display.

 :::warning
-When using Forms version 6 or higher, we strongly recommend that you use [Themes](../Themes) when you want to customize your forms.
+When using Forms version 6 or higher, we recommend that you use [Themes](../Themes) to customize your Forms.
 This will ensure that nothing is overwritten when you upgrade Forms to a newer version.
 :::

-## Customizing the default views
+## Customizing the Default Views

-The way the razor macro works is that it uses some razor views to output the form:
+The razor macro uses some razor views to output the form:

 * 1 view for each fieldtype
 * 1 view for the scripts